Introduction to Abstract Class in C++

 Output:

 Code Explanation: Here, in the above example Base class is an abstract class with pure virtual function func1(), a constructor and a pure virtual destructor.
-The pure virtual function is defined in the derived class hence preventing the derived class from becoming an abstract class.
-The pure virtual destructor is defined by the Base class outside the class.
-If we want to define the member function of a class outside the class, the scope resolution operator should be used as shown in the example.
+The pure virtual function is defined in the derived class, preventing the derived class from becoming an abstract class.
+The Base class outside the class defines the pure virtual destructor.
+If we want to define the member function of a class outside the class, the scope resolution operator should be used, as shown in the example.
 A pointer of base class type is created and pointed to the derived class.
-When destructor is called using ‘delete’, first the derived class destructor is called and then the base class destructor is called.
+When the destructor is called using ‘delete’, first the derived class destructor is called, and then the base class destructor is called.

 Conclusion

 Hence, to compile everything about an abstract class, we can say that the abstract class is a class with a pure virtual function.
-This pure virtual function must be defined in the derived class, if not then the derived class also becomes an abstract class.
-The object cannot be created for abstract class, but pointer can be created which can be pointed to the derived class.
+This pure virtual function must be defined in the derived class; if not, then the derived class also becomes an abstract class.
+The object cannot be created for the abstract class, but a pointer can be created, which can be pointed to the derived class.

 Recommended Articles

 This is a guide to Abstract Class in C++.
-Here we discuss the introduction to abstract class as well as the implementation of constructor and destructor in C++ along with its example.
+Here we discuss the introduction to abstract class and the implementation of constructor and destructor in C++ and its example.
 You may also look at the following articles to learn more-